asymmetricmedia/asym.me/assembly/lookaround.md

 at something or someone by using `look` with the name of what you want to look at, for example `look quirk` would look at a player called quirk.

-You can see all possible exists in the current room by typing `@exists`

-You can see who is online with the `@who` command, that will list the name and location of currently connected players
+You can see who is online with the `who` command, that will list the name and location of currently connected players

-When the room you are in has exists, then you can just `go` there. `go` (without the '@') makes you go the room the exit leads to.
-You can teleport to any room you are allowed to go to with the `@go` command (note the "@") using the room's number, for example `@go #156`
+When the room you are in has exists, then you can just `go` there.

-The first room is `#62` so if you want to return there from anywhere, type:
 ```
-@go #62
+go door
 ```

 ### More Help